Cauliflower, Fennel & Celery Root Soup

 2 c. celery root, peeled and diced (1 large or 2 medium)

 2 c. fennel, cored, stalks removed and diced (2 medium bulbs)

 2 lb. cauliflower, cored and cut into florets (1 medium)

 2 T. heavy cream

 Chopped fresh chives for serving

 Heat olive oil in a heavy-bottomed pot or Dutch oven.
-Add onions and sauté over medium-low heat for 8 to 10 minutes, stirring occasionally, until tender but not browned.
+Add onions and sauté over medium-low heat for 8 to 10 minutes, occasionally stirring, until tender but not browned.
 Stir in celery root and fennel and sauté for 5 minutes, stirring occasionally.
-Add cauliflower, chicken stock and salt.
+Add cauliflower, chicken stock, and salt.
 Bring to a boil, lower heat, cover and simmer for 25 to 30 minutes, until vegetables are very tender.
 Add 3 cups water, bring to a boil, lower heat, and simmer, uncovered, for 20 minutes.
 Remove from heat.

 Working in batches in either a blender or with an immersion blender, puree soup until it’s very smooth.
 Pour blended soup into a large saucepan, add cream and salt to taste.
 Reheat soup over medium-low heat.
 Ladle into soup bowls, sprinkle with chives (Ina garnishes her soup with homemade croutons and a drizzle of olive oil).
 Serve hot.
 Serves 5 to 6.